causalvis/causalvis/README.md

 # Causalvis

-Causalvis is a python library of interactive visualizations for causal inference, designed to work with JupyterLab and Jupyter Notebook.
+Causalvis is a python library of interactive visualizations for causal inference, designed to work with the [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) computational environment.

 ## Getting Started with Causalvis